-Figure 8 projects fire impact fee revenue through 2035 based on an annual growth rate 0.80% which approximates historical growth rates for the District.
+Figure 8 projects fire impact fee revenue through 2035 based on an annual growth rate 0.50%.
 Total fire impact fee revenue (in 2015 dollars) is then estimated by multiplying the total cost per demand EDU by demand EDU growth for the period.